gestalta/gestalta.github.io/_posts/shibari/9999-01-02-privatetuition.md

 I typically teach private lessons in sessions of 1 to 3 hours as I feel this is a good way to learn productively without getting overloaded with information.
 However, I’m happy to teach more intensive full days in two 3 hour sessions with a break for lunch in the middle, which might be more convenient for those traveling a longer distance for sessions!

 <h2 class="information-text-h2">Venues</h2>
-Most lessons are taught either from my home in South East London – a clean, warm, and modern environment, with high ceilings, suspension point, and a relaxed atmosphere, or <a href="http://anatomiestudio.com" target="_blank_">Anatomie Studio</a> in Peckham, a spacious and friendly dedicated rope studio with lots of suspension points, soft flooring, and great natural light – this is particularly good if you want to book private lessons for a small group of people.
+Most lessons are taught either from my home in South East London – a clean, warm, and modern environment, with high ceilings, suspension point, and a relaxed atmosphere, or Anatomie Studio in Peckham, a spacious and friendly dedicated rope studio with lots of suspension points, soft flooring, and great natural light – this is particularly good if you want to book private lessons for a small group of people.

 I am happy to discuss the possibility of traveling to other locations.